Tavares – Lake County Fire Rescue personnel recently attended the National Fire Academy’s Florida State Weekend training in Emmitsburg, Maryland.

 The classes offer firefighters an opportunity to further their experience and education with instruction from subject-matter experts.
-Alongside their peers from Maine and Indiana, six Lake County Fire personnel studied fire investigation, strategy and tactics for the initial arriving company officer.
+Alongside their peers from Maine and Indiana, five Lake County firefighters studied fire investigation, firefighter safety, strategy and tactics for the initial arriving company officer.

-Attendance to the academy is free and provides a lifetime of networking with fire service professionals throughout the world.
-Chief Dickerson plans to bring another six firefighters to training next year.
+Attendance to the academy is free and provides endless opportunities to network with fire service professionals throughout the world.
+Chief Dickerson plans to bring additional firefighters to the training next year.

 Lake County Fire Rescue protects county residents and visitors in an area covering approximately 1,200 square miles, with nearly 70,000 residences and up to 2,000 commercial properties.
 For more information, visit www.facebook.com/LakeCountyFireRescue or www.twitter.com/lakefirePIO.